Zaid-Ajaj/the-elmish-book/chapters/commands/async-to-cmd.md

 let delayedMsg (delay: int) (msg: Msg) : Cmd<Msg> =
     delayedSleepMsg (Async.Sleep delay) msg
 ```
-Here `delayedMsg` is rewritten in terms of another function `delayedSleepMsg`, that function takes two inputs of type `Async<unit>` and `Msg`, simply dispatching the input `Msg` after `sleep` finishes.
-But this `delayedSleepMsg` is quite ugly and doesn't seem really useful since the `sleep` can be anything.
-The parameters are begging to be combined into a single `Async<Msg>`:
+Here `delayedMsg` is rewritten in terms of another function `delayedSleepMsg`.
+That function takes two inputs of type `Async<unit>` and `Msg`, simply dispatching that `Msg` from the input parameter after `sleep` finishes.

+Having two parameteres of type `Async<unit>` and `Msg` being separate doesn't seem very useful.
+It is not generic enough that you can **reuse** it since your `Async` expressions usually are returning some value other than `unit`.
+In fact, in Elmish applications you would want your asynchronous operations to return `Msg`.
+That way when you convert them to `Cmd<Msg>`, that returned message is dispatched and processed further by the application.

+Let us combine both parameters of `Async<unit>` and `Msg` into a single asynchronous expression `Async<Msg>`.
+While we are at it, we can also rename the function `delayedSleepMsg` into something more generic like `fromAsync` because we are effectively turning an `Async<Msg>` into `Cmd<Msg>`:
 ```fsharp
 let fromAsync (operation: Async<Msg>) : Cmd<Msg> =
     let delayedCmd (dispatch: Msg -> unit) : unit = =